 Kevin Morrison worked in the family business when he left school at 15, until he moved to the bright lights of Melbourne in 1967.
 A few short months after that, Leslie Morrison, who had survived cancer in the late 50’s, fell ill again.
 Kevin returned to shut the shop down.
 Leslie recovered, but he sold the shop and worked for Mates Shoes in Wodonga until his retirement.

 The Morrison family today

 Leslie and Thelma Morrison passed away in the mid 1980’s.
 Kevin Morrison enjoyed a career in film following his move to Melbourne, where he resides today.
-Now retired, he is working as a volunteer at St Paul’s Cathedral in the city.

 Robert Morrison married Dianne Sebastian in 1969 and has three daughters Maxine, Robyn and Anne, three grandsons Campbell, Sebastian and Jasper and one granddaughter Charlie.